 If you have a problem paying the USCIS Immigrant Fee, see our Need Help page.

 Failure to Pay

-If you do not pay the fee within the time listed in the notice, you will not receive your Green Card.
-Failure to pay the USCIS Immigrant Fee will not affect your status as a lawful permanent resident.
-However, you will only have evidence of your lawful permanent status for one year from the date of your admission, as shown by the temporary I-551 stamp CBP placed in your passport when you entered the United States.
+If you do not pay the USCIS Immigrant Fee within the time listed in the notice, you will not receive your Green Card.
+If you do not pay the fee, it will not affect your status as a lawful permanent resident.
+However, you will only have evidence of your lawful permanent status for 1 year from the date of your admission, as shown by the temporary I-551 stamp CBP placed in your passport when you entered the United States.

 To track the status of your Green Card, please go to the Case Status Online page.

 We will only mail your Green Card to the U.S. mailing address you give to the Department of State during your immigrant visa interview or to the U.S. Customs and Border Protection (CBP) officer when you are admitted to the United States.
 If you plan on living at a different U.S. address immediately after you enter the United States, please give that address to the CBP officer to ensure you receive your Green Card.

 If you do not receive your Green Card within 90 days of paying the USCIS Immigrant Fee or entering the United States (if you paid the fee before you arrived) please submit our online help form to request assistance.
 You can also submit an inquiry online using our e-request tool.

 Please make sure that USCIS and the post office have your correct mailing address.